Proliferation of Meme Culture on Campus

 The future of memes (as a powerful tool of communication and self-expression) also seems to be in safe hands.
 On the very first day itself, when a few of us indulged in more meaningful Positive Interaction than asking the poor chaps to objectively rate their five favourite classmates of the opposite sex, we were shocked to learn that the fresh entrants had already developed a blossoming meme culture.
 As the days went by, their batch got even danker.
 A photo of the University’s cameraman was furtively snapped at a guest lecture and became an instant hit, making the unwitting photographer a mini-celebrity overnight.

 The very first legal concept they learnt – IRAC – found itself on memes before on notebooks.
 When the creator of this meme was informed by our meme-tracking journalists that this iconic one had reached as far as the fifth years and was well appreciated everywhere, this was his response: “Making memes is necessary to get away from the constant pressure here”.
 With the legacy set to continue, the aging memelords of NLS can retire with peace.

-Names changed to protect their dank memelord identities.
+Names changed to protect the identities of the dank memelords.